 St Mary MacKillop College runs a comprehensive careers program to assist students with their career pathways.

-All students are welcome to access Pathways support, which may include assistance in the areas of; resume writing support, job applications, subject counselling, pathway direction, work experience support, further education options and home study support.
+All students are welcome to access Pathways support, which may include assistance in the areas of: resume writing support, job applications, subject counselling, pathway direction, work experience support, further education options and home studv support.
+Our Careers team aims to provide all students information with and opportunities to help them make informed choices.